iremaru/malvarisco_admin/readme.md

 ### 🏃🏻‍♀️📝 1.1 Prerequisites and installing

-1️⃣ If you haven't Git in your local machine, I hardly encorage you to install it.
-Then you would clone the whole repository.
+1️⃣ If you haven't Git installed in your local machine, I hardly encorage you to install it.
+Then you could clone the whole repository.

 ```bash
 git clone 'path'